🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Scent: A candle in sandalwood, amber, or vanilla.
 Cozy, not cloying.

 Keep cords hidden and swap bright packaging for neutral containers.
-Small changes = big polish.
+Small changes add up to big polish.

 8. Embrace Soft Art and Subtle Pattern

-Wall art doesn’t have to shout.
-In a neutral winter bedroom, choose soft visuals that echo the palette and texture story.
+Wall art doesn't have to shout.
+In a neutral winter bedroom, choose soft visuals that echo the palette and the texture story you've already built.

 What to Hang